• Nav Social Menu

 Palm Weaving

-Filed Under: CREATE, Easter, Lent Tagged With: palm leaves, Palm Sunday, weaving
+Filed Under: Lent, CREATE, Easter Tagged With: palm leaves, Palm Sunday, weaving

-So, what did you do with your palm leaves from Palm Sunday?
-In our family, we do some palm weaving.
+What do you do with your palm leaves from Palm Sunday?
+In our family, we do some palm weaving and make crosses out of them!

 how to make a cross out of palm leaves

-The second type of palm weaving we do is the type I used to make each year with my students:
+The second type of palm cross is the type I used to make each year with my students.

-I begin by cutting a piece of palm leaf about 12 inches long and folded it in half.
+Begin by cutting a piece of palm leaf about 12 inches long and fold it in half.
 Cut another one about 8 inches long.
-For this piece, I folded each end in towards the middle.
-I placed this crossbeam on top of the vertical one.
-It is helpful to secure this with a staple or piece of tape or something similar to hold it in place while you finish it.
+Fold each end in towards the middle.
+This forms the crossbeam.
+Place it on top of the vertical one.
+Secure this with a staple or piece of tape or something similar to hold it in place while you finish it.

 I have seen a method where they didn’t use string or glue or anything of the sort.
 They wove and tucked the ends back into the palm cross and it held its shape as is.
 Maybe I’ll give that method a try this year!

-Next year on Ash Wednesday, we will burn our palm crosses in preparation for a new season of Lent.
+Next year for Ash Wednesday, we will return our palm crosses to the church to be burnt in preparation for a new season of Lent.
+As sacramentals, they need to be disposed of respectfully.
+If they can’t be burnt, they should be buried.

 Reader Interactions